squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

           destruct H as [H1 | [H2 H3]]

-       removes the :g:`H` hypothesis and create two sub-goal, one with the hypothesis :g:`H1:A`, the other with the hypotheses :g:`H2:B, H3:C`.
+       removes the :g:`H` hypothesis and creates two sub-goal, one with the hypothesis :g:`H1:A`,
+       the other with the hypotheses :g:`H2:B, H3:C`.

 .. tacn:: exists {* @term}